-A student who becomes a behavior problem on the bus shall be disciplined in accordance with the Student Discipline Code and may be deprived of the privilege of riding on the bus.
+A student who exhibits behavior difficulties on the bus may be disciplined in accordance with the Student Discipline Code and may be deprived of the privilege of riding on the bus.

 Walkers

 In schools where students are permitted to walk or ride bicycles there must be a completed parent permission form on file in the school office.
 Please consult with the school office for specific details related to this policy.
 The school corporation is not responsible for lost, damaged, or stolen bicycles.